Code

 Assessment

-The formative assessment will be in the form of a peer presentation and group feedback.
+The formative assessment will be in the form of a peer presentation.

-The summative assessment will require learners to deliver a clinical case presentation.
+The summative assessment will require candidates to deliver an oral clinical case presentation.

 Teaching dates